bveldhuyzen/bolus-sim/README.md

 4. Close terminal and open again to verify used shell via #ps -p $$ (or #echo $0)
 5. Run instalation as described for linux terminals.

+For (some) smart watches:
+1. Enable/force your WiFi connection
+2. Run installation as described for smartphones and tablets

 After that, gl